osliki/osliki/README.md

 # Osliki

 Contracts are currently deployed on the test network Ethereum Ropsten.
-Test ether you can get [here](http://faucet.ropsten.be:3001/).
+Test ethers are dispensed [here](http://faucet.ropsten.be:3001/).

 Addresses of contracts: